-Along with her partners at MLab (pronounced “M-Lab”), Polly has developed a pioneering method and platform for changing how large organizations change.
+Along with her partners at the Management Lab (MLab), Polly has developed a pioneering method and platform for changing how large organizations change.
 They run large-scale, real-world experiments in “hacking management” to build the deep organizational capabilities crucial for thriving in a creative, disruptive world: adaptability, innovation, and inspiration.

-Polly has traveled the world to study and work with the courageous contrarians, management mavericks, and pioneering progressives who are inventing the future of organizations and business.
+Polly has traveled the world to work with the courageous contrarians, management mavericks, and pioneering progressives who are inventing the future of organizations and business.
 While these are organizations of every stripe that hail from every realm of endeavor, they do share a common credo: that the most winning organizations are animated by an utterly distinctive and deeply-felt point of view - a set of ideas with the power to fundamentally reshape the sense of what’s possible; that work is personal, values rule, freedom is a bigger game than power, and nobody wins unless everybody wins.

-Early in her career, Polly was part of the founding team of Fast Company magazine.
-There she played a central role in the remarkable success of a magazine that recast the conventional wisdom on power, competition, work, leadership, innovation, and change.
+Early in her career, as part of the founding team of Fast Company magazine, Polly played a central role in the remarkable success of a magazine that recast the conventional wisdom on power, competition, work, leadership, innovation, and change.
 The magazine introduced the world to a new universe of organizations and leaders whose management models were as distinctive as their business models were disruptive.

-Polly is the co-author of the award-winning book Mavericks at Work: Why the Most Original Minds in Business Win, which was a New York Times, Wall Street Journal, and BusinessWeek bestseller.
+Polly is the co-author of the award-winning book Mavericks at Work: Why the Most Original Minds in Business Win, which was a New York Times, Wall Street Journal, and BusinessWeek best-seller.
 Published in over 20 territories, Mavericks was a “Business Book of the Year” for the Financial Times, the Miami Herald, and The Economist, which called the book "a pivotal work in the tradition of In Search of Excellence and Good to Great."
 CNN, CNBC, and GMA all created series around the book.

-Polly’s writing has appeared in a variety of publications, including Fast Company, The New York Times, The Wall Street Journal, Harvard Business Review online, Fortune.com, the McKinsey Quarterly, and she has served as business and innovation correspondent for CNN.
+Polly’s writing has appeared in a variety of publications, including Fast Company, The New York Times, the Wall Street Journal, Harvard Business Review online, Fortune.com, the McKinsey Quarterly, and she has served as business and innovation correspondent for CNN.

 What Polly LaBarre Talks About:

 Catching the future depends less on planning for what will come next and more on continuously experimenting with what could come next.
 In order to innovate and adapt in this creative, disruptive economy, every organization must develop the capacity (and the appetite) for experimentation and even failure.
 Despite the life or death stakes, this is not natural behavior for most organizations.
-Polly shows how the best companies today manage this.
-Her rich stories and practical perspectives and practices show how you can spread the mindset and methods of experimentation.
-Audiences leave knowing the five strategies for turning their organization into a lab for perpetual innovation.
+The challenge: most organizations are programmed to safeguard the status quo.
+So, how do you unleash your organization’s inner insurgent?
+How do you build a company with the native drive to disrupt the status quo and the capacity to change ahead of change?

 For more information about this speaker: